-According to the Venture Capital Companies Liquidation Rules, the dissolution and liquidation of a venture capital company:
+According to the Venture Capital Companies Liquidation Rules, the dissolution and liquidation of a venture capital company may be:

-- based on bankruptcy declaration or court order - the liquidator must report to the OJK within 20 working days as of the bankruptcy declaration/court order: - based on the decision of the GMS or due to the expiration of its duration as stipulated in the articles of association; or - due to no longer engaging in venture capital business activities.
+- based on a bankruptcy declaration or court order - the liquidator must report to the OJK within 20 working days as of the bankruptcy declaration/court order: - based on the decision of the GMS or due to the expiry of its duration as stipulated in the articles of association; or due to no longer engaging in venture capital business activities.

-For the last two points, the dissolution can only be done upon obtaining approval from the OJK.
+In the case of either of the last two reasons, the dissolution can only occur after obtaining approval from the OJK.